 - Formulating and implementing integrated product development and market development programmes, in order to expand existing markets and support exporters and potential exporters' entry into new markets.

 - Promoting exports by the virtue of EDB's physical presence overseas.

 - Implementing export development programmes for small and medium enterprises (SMEs) in order to increase the awareness of the export potential of the SME sector and to encourage and assist SMEs to export.

 - Providing up to date information on markets, products, tariffs, regulations, international commodity prices, national and international trade statistics through online access to international databases, in-house trade publications and audiovisual support and promotional material

 - Supporting exporters and potential exporters to conduct their business more effectively, with the use of information and communication technology.

 - Assisting the export sector to achieve trade efficiency by helping them to resolve their problems/constraints in association with related agencies.

-- Evaluates strategies for entering the Sri Lankan marketplace and penetrating overseas markets.
+- Evaluates strategies for entering the Sri Lankan marketplace

 - Seminars on understanding the Sri Lankan marketplace and how to best utilize opportunities for business in Sri Lanka